Google-Developer-Student-Club-KPI/leetcode-talkies/README.md

 ## Let's Begin the Talkies!

 Are you excited to level up your coding skills and be part of an enthusiastic community of problem solvers?
-[Join us in the LeetCode Talkies sessions at the Google Developer Student Club Discord](https://t.me/dsc_kpi/460), and together, we'll unravel the mysteries of coding patterns and unlock your full potential as a problem-solving maestro!
+[Join us in the LeetCode Talkies sessions at the Google Developer Student Club Discord]
+(https://t.me/dsc_kpi/460), and together, we'll unravel the mysteries of coding patterns and unlock your full potential as a problem-solving maestro!

 Stay tuned for updates, session announcements, and more.
 Let's dive in and make coding challenges a piece of cake! 🍰🚀